alsorribes/alsorribes/README.md

 - 👋 Hi, I’m Albert Sorribes (@alsorribes).
 - 👀 I’m interested in learning and developing new techniques about programming and in a future introduce me to the cybersecurity.
-- 🌱 I’m currently studying Informatic Engineering at Universitat Rovira i Virgili in Tarragona.
+- 🌱 I’m currently studying Informatic Engineering at Universitat de Lleida.
 - 💞️ I’m not looking to collaborate with nobody for now, but you never know.
 - 📫 If someone want to reach me, contact via e-mail (alsorribes@gmail.com).